-1 Specify the policy name and the range of computers to include in the policy.

-- 2 Continuing on the Policies > Configuration page, locate Infected Client Cleanup. - 3 Optionally, click Use this policy for cleanup settings only to hide other policy settings. - 4 Beside Prompt Infected Clients in Work Groups, click Quarantine. - 5 Configure other policy settings as desired. - 6 Click Save. - 7 On the Policies > Configuration main page, click Save and Activate Changes.
+- 1 Specify the policy name and the range of computers to include in the policy.
+See "Specifying computers or users for policies" on page 101. - 2 Continuing on the Policies > Configuration page, locate Infected Client Cleanup. - Optionally, click Use this policy for cleanup settings only to hide other policy settings. - Beside Prompt Infected Clients in Work Groups, click Quarantine.
+4 - 5 Configure other policy settings as desired. - 6 Click Save. - On the Policies > Configuration main page, click Save and Activate Changes.